How Much Is Too Much College Debt?

 - Compare a reasonably expected salary to your expected amount of college debt.

-If your expected amount of student loan debt is more than your expected salary, it’s too much.
-If it’s the same as your expected salary, it’s also likely too much (if you don’t want to spend the next 10 years paying off those loans).
+When your expected amount of student loan debt is more than your expected salary, it’s too much.
+If it is the same as your expected salary, it’s also likely too much (unless you want to spend the next 10 years paying off those loans).

-If you estimate that the amount of your salary is more than the amount of debt you plan to take on, it could be a reasonable financial move to make.
+Student loans could be a reasonable financial move to make if you estimate that the amount of your salary is more than the amount of debt you plan.
+Think before you sign!

 Even when student loans can be used as financial tools, you need to be very careful about how much debt you take on.
 You also need a strategic plan for repaying it at the lowest cost possible before you start applying for loans.